Policies and Disclosures

 Securities legislation in Canada requires Beutel, Goodman & Company Ltd. (“Beutel Goodman”) to make certain disclosures regarding conflicts of interest.
 This statement is to inform you of the nature and extent of conflicts of interest that might be expected to arise between Beutel Goodman and its clients.

 Beutel Goodman, whose office is located in Toronto, Ontario, is a portfolio manager in the business of providing discretionary investment advisory services to its clients across Canada, and is also an investment fund manager, managing the assets of a group of proprietary pooled investment funds (“BG Pooled Funds”).
-In addition, Beutel Goodman as mutual fund dealer and investment fund manager, manages the Beutel Goodman Managed Funds, a group of prospectus-qualified mutual funds (“BG Managed Funds”).
+In addition, Beutel Goodman as a mutual fund dealer, in Ontario, and as an investment fund manager, in Ontario and Quebec, manages the Beutel Goodman Managed Funds, a group of prospectus-qualified mutual funds (“BG Managed Funds”).
 The BG Pooled Funds and BG Managed Funds are collectively referred to as the “BG Funds”.

-Each of the BG Managed Funds has an Independent Review Committee (“IRC”) for each of these funds.
+Each of the BG Managed Funds has an Independent Review Committee (“IRC”).
 The IRC reviews and advises on the BG Managed Funds’ conflict of interest matters.
 Beutel Goodman has policies and procedures to identify and control actual or potential conflicts of interest matters related to these funds.

 Related Registrants – Affiliated Managers Group, Inc. (Massachusetts, USA) (“AMG”), through its indirect ownership in AMG Canada Corp.
 (Toronto, Ontario) and First Asset Capital Management III Inc. (Toronto, Ontario), a Canadian based financial services holding company, holds a minority 49% position in Beutel Goodman.